aragon/nest/grants/Upala/roadmap.md

 # Upala roadmap

-Research is done in three stages: requirements, brainstorming and assemdly.
+Research is done in three stages: requirements, brainstorming, and assembly.
 Results of every research topic will be posted on Medium and Reddit for discussion ([examples](https://airtable.com/shrNQ0VClgqBiHmkL)).

 __System requirements (4 weeks):__
 - Ideal user experience